About People Helping People

 Serving Pullman

-Pullman is a rural Michigan town about 15 miles northeast of South Haven.
+Pullman is a rural Michigan town about 20 miles south of Holland.
 The town falls largely below the poverty rate, with 24% of the families raising children as single parents (Lee Township Master Plan 2017).
 Education rates are also lower, and 64% of the population have a high school diploma while only 7% have a bachelor’s degree or higher (US Census 2020).

 Due to its rural location and high poverty rate, many of the Pullman residents we serve struggle with losing heat and electricity.
 These families live with little to no internet and many rely on SNAP benefits or food stamps to feed their families.
 For youth attending People Helping People programs, stability and a warm, safe environment with regular meals makes all the difference in their lives.
 Children who feel safe and have their basic needs regularly met can move beyond survival to grow and thrive in life.